Talk about a beautiful and satisfyingly delicious meal. Quintessential comfort food.

 - Pour the vegetable and stock mixture over the meat and cook for 4 hours on high or 8 hours on low.

 - Uncover and stir in the potatoes, carrot pieces, and pearl onions.

 - Cover and cook until all the veggies are tender, about 15 minutes longer.

 - Transfer the roast to a cutting board and cover with aluminum foil to keep warm.

 - Use a slotted spoon to remove the potatoes, large carrot pieces, onions and peas.
-Place in a large bowl and sprinkle salt and pepper all over (don't over salt).
-Cover with foil to keep warm.
+Place in a large bowl and cover with foil to keep warm.

 - Strain the cooking liquid through a fine-mesh sieve, or a colander with cheese cloth, discarding the excess solids.

 - Bring the strained liquid to a boil over high heat and cook until the liquid is slightly thickened, about 10 minutes.
 Taste and add more salt, if desired.

 - Slice the roast against the grain and place the slices on a serving dish and then arrange the roasted veggies around the meat.
 Drizzle the sauce over the meat and veggies.
 Serve at once, passing extra gravy on the table.